art-institute-of-chicago/data-aggregator/docs/FIELDS.md

 ## Links

-A website that represents a collections resource, like an artwork, artist, exhibition, etc.
+A website that represents a collections resource, like an artwork, artist, exhibition, etc. For a description of all the endpoints available for this resource, see [here](ENDPOINTS.md#links).

 * `id` - Unique identifier of this resource.
 Taken from the source system
 * `title` - Name of this resource